Architecture and background

 When was the Maersk Tower constructed?

 Construction of the Maersk Tower began in 2012, and the building opened on 18 January 2017.
-See photos and press coverage from the opening of the Maersk Tower.
+In 2025, the establishment of a virology centre on the 14th floor of the tower will begin.

 How big is the Maersk Tower?